-This post is to show the photographs I took in the first film I ran through my Pentax MZ-3 camera last week.
-Because I was taking some pictures of bluebells in a close by wood, I used a roll of Agfa Superia 800 ISO film in order to enable me to use hand held shutter speeds in quite a low light situation.
+This post is to show the Pentax MZ-3 sample photographs I took from the first film I ran through my Pentax MZ-3 camera last week.
+Because I was taking some pictures of bluebells in a close by wood, I used a roll of Agfa Superia 800 ISO film in order to enable me to use handheld shutter speeds in quite a low light situation.

 I tried both Aperture Priority and Program mode on the MZ-3 while I took these pictures, and switched the Panorama mode on for three images as well.
 I also turned on the date back for a couple of images, but I don’t think it worked as I can’t see a date stamp on any of the pictures.